mdn/temp-processes/pull-requests.md

 - **Add the link to the issue you are closing:** In the pull request description, add 'Fixes' if it fully resolves the issue or 'Relates to' if it is a related issue.
   More information about linking to issues in pull requests can be found in [GitHub docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 - **Add a description of the changes:** Provide as much context and rationale for the pull request as possible.
-- **PRs should be short and focused to one issue:** If possible, group related set of changes into multiple, small PRs.
+- **Pull requests should be short and focused to one issue:** If possible, group related set of changes into multiple, small pull requests.
-  If a PR becomes too large, the reviewer may close it and ask that you to submit pull requests for each logical set of changes that belong together.
+  If a pull request becomes too large, the reviewer may close it and ask that you to submit pull requests for each logical set of changes that belong together.
 - **Don't make grammar-only changes:**
   MDN Web Docs contains technical documentation; you should not suggest prose style changes except where grammar is incorrect.
 - **Accompany code example changes with content changes:** This is important to ensure that updated examples are served correctly.
   If you're making content changes that affect how examples are used, the related code examples should also be updated.
-- **Add 'depends on'** with a link to a dependency if there are PRs that must land first (e.g., code examples in other repositories).
+- **Add 'depends on'** with a link to a dependency if there are pull requests that must land first (e.g., code examples in other repositories).
-- **Add a reviewer:** You can add a reviewer, such as a team member or a topic owner, if you already know who should review your PR.
+- **Add a reviewer:** You can add a reviewer, such as a team member or a topic owner, if you already know who should review your pull request.
 - **Don't enable auto-merge.**

 ### After you open a pull request